rojuu/roju_tracer/README.md

 ![alt text](render.png "Logo Title Text 1")

 ## Compiling
 Just compile `src/main.cpp` and link against the SDL2 library.
-Make sure you have CRT on your system as well.
+Make sure you have C/C++ runtime libraries on your system as well.

+### Linux
 You should be able to just use the Makefile on Linux.

+### Mac
+You should be able to use the Makefile if you have installed SDL2 using homebrew.

+### Windows
+The build.bat file might work on windows, but hasn't been tested in a while.
+Just point %SDL2% to your SDL2 library folder, or install SDL2 in way your compiler can find it.

 ## Dependencies
 You need to link against these.
 - [SDL2](http://libsdl.org/)
-- C++/C runtime libraries
+- C/C++ runtime libraries

 Single header libraries, so doesn't need linking.
 - [HandmadeMath](https://github.com/HandmadeMath/Handmade-Math)